 While nursing homes typically do a good job of caring for their patients, these incidents of abuse and unnecessary injury are too common and can result in medical emergencies and even death.
 A lawyer can help you hold the nursing home accountable for its actions – including pressure injuries.

-If you would like to schedule a free consultation to discuss your claim, contact our Omaha, Nebraska law office at any time.
+If you would like to schedule a free personal injury case consultation to discuss your claim, contact our Omaha, Nebraska law office at any time.